Australia's incoming prime minister seen moving cautiously on climate policy

 Turnbull has made improving Australia's faltering economy the focus of his leadership.
 Analysts expect him to sell a more aggressive climate change policy as a tool in managing the end of Australia's once-in-a-century mining boom.

-Turnbull may have better success in bringing often ascetical Liberal colleagues with him by dressing climate change policies as a tool to offset a slowing Australian economy, analysts said.
+Turnbull may have better success in bringing often sceptical Liberal colleagues with him by dressing climate change policies as a tool to offset a slowing Australian economy, analysts said.

 He would likely attempt to tie climate change policies to Australia's future economic security, analysts said, particularly as a tool to address an unemployment rate that is lingering near a 13-year high amid a mining slowdown.